T00763781/Inclusive_Auditor/README.md

 Accessibility improvements depend on evidence that is easy to collect and defend.
 This app makes it simple to capture standardized observations in the field, even without internet access, and export them in a structured format.

 ## What data is stored and where
-- Stored locally on this device: building names, addresses, matrix selections, notes, photos, and optional location captured during a tap.
+- Stored locally on this device: building names, addresses, matrix selections, notes, photos, and optional location captured per feature.
 - Exported data: CSV and ZIP files are created on demand and saved or shared by you.
 - No cloud storage: there are no accounts, no uploads, and no background sync.